 - 26.9% of attendances led to an admission to hospital.

 Since 2007, the national standard (external website) for A&E is that 95 percent of patients to wait no longer than 4 hours from arrival to admission, discharge or transfer for A&E treatment.
 This standard is seen as a milestone towards returning to the 98% standard.
 This standard applies to all attendances for emergency care including attendances in trolleyed areas of assessment units as well as Emergency Departments (ED) and minor injury units (MIU).

 Time spent in A&E is subject to seasonal variation, and this publication includes rolling annual statistics covering a full year of data as well as information based on activity for the latest month.
 The detailed A&E analysis is supplied online in an Excel Workbook with interactive tables and charts showing: number of attendances, patients spending over 4, 8 and 12 hours in A&E and destination on discharge from A&E by NHS Board, hospital and for all Emergency Departments.
 A data file (csv format) containing data by hospital and month is also available.

 Find out more

 Further information can be found on the Emergency Care pages (external website) of the Data and Intelligence website.

-The weekly Emergency Department Activity and Waiting Times publication was also released on 7 July 2020 including new data for the week ending 28 June 2020.
+The weekly Emergency Department Activity and Waiting Times publication (link to be added) was also released on 6 July 2021 including new data for the week ending Sunday 27 June 2021.
 This publication covers Emergency Departments only and is derived from aggregate information supplied by NHS Boards on the number of attendances and 4, 8, and 12 hour waits.

 A selection of information from this publication is included in NHS Performs (external website) which is a website that brings together a range of information on how hospitals and NHS Boards within NHSScotland are performing.